 Retaining tenants and renewing commercial leases is a complicated science, especially considering COVID-19 has catalysed a shift in end-user needs and expectations.

 Leasing and Customer Relationship Management (CRM) software solutions have helped landlords and leasing teams create and manage lease payments and renewals for a while now.
-But let’s say you don’t have a dedicated platform to help you strategically prioritise and chase renewals; or say, perhaps, that you are missing some of the key data points necessary to formulate comprehensive tenant profiles.
-Maybe you need new methods of personalising outreach in the wake of COVID-19.
+But let's say you don't have a dedicated platform to help you strategically prioritize and chase renewals; or say, perhaps, that you are missing some of the key data points necessary to formulate comprehensive tenant profiles.
+Maybe you need new methods of personalizing outreach in the wake of COVID-19.

 The right tenant experience platform can strategically support leasing teams by: